dd86k/aliceserver/README.md

 By default, single-session mode is used.
 A client may request to initiate a new debugging session by emiting the `startDebugging` request, which turns the server configuration into a multi-session mode.
+Request management is performed by clients tracking request IDs themselves.

 In either modes, the client spawns the server and uses the standard streams (stdio) to communicate with the server.

-Messages are encoded as HTTP messages using JSON for its body, where the header and body of the message are separated by two HTTP newlines ("\r\n").
+Messages are encoded as HTTP messages.

-Currently, there is only one header field, `Content-Length`, that determines the length of the message.
-This includes requests, replies, and events.
-This field is read as an Integer (32-bit integer number, `int`).
+Currently, there is only one header field, `Content-Length`, that determines the length of the message (payload).
+This field is read as an Integer.

-This is important since streams are of inderminate sizes, unlike TCP packets.

-The body of the message is encoded using [JSON](https://json.org).
+The body (payload) is assumed to be encoded as [JSON](https://json.org).

 A typical request may look like this: